Vonng/pigsty/docs/PGSQL-HBA.md

 # PGSQL Authentication

-> Host Based Authentication in Pigsty
+> Host-Based Authentication in Pigsty

 PostgreSQL has various [authentication](https://www.postgresql.org/docs/current/client-authentication.html) methods.
-You can use all of them, while pigsty's battery-include ACL system focus on HBA, password, and SSL authentication.
+You can use all of them, while pigsty's battery-include ACL system focuses on HBA, password, and SSL authentication.